 - Sixth day:

-- Lunch– Junket, [which is a hybrid between pudding and jello made with rennet, the stuff the makes milk coagulate for cheese making] cocoa, spinach, potato.
+- Lunch– Junket, [which is a hybrid between pudding and jello made with rennet, the stuff that makes milk coagulate for cheese making] cocoa, spinach, potato.

 - Supper– Baked apple or prunes, toast and milk.

 Dietitians out there: I would love to hear your thoughts on this menu plan.

 Constipation was a worry (and no wonder with a diet like that) so bran muffins are recommended at the end of the menu,

 “Bran muffins made of bran and flour, equal parts, are especially useful during this period as a prevention of constipation.”

 However, Dr Tuley warns that other sources of laxatives may affect the infant through the breast milk, and instead recommends exercise:

 “at least half hour’s exercise in the open air daily and longer, if possible.”

 What do you think about this menu plan?
 If you’ve given birth, do you remember what you ate during the first week?
 Did you have a post-partum menu recommended by your medical provider?
 If you found this post interesting, check out Dr Tuley’s breastfeeding advice.

 If you would like to support The Baby Historian, consider becoming a patron on Patreon.